Velocidex/velociraptor-web/content/docs/getting-started/cloud.md

 stage.
 Note that username authorization is written to the data store and so it will only work on the same machine we are deploying to.
-If you are creating the configuration on another machine, you will need to explicitely add users later as demonstrated below.
+If you are creating the configuration on another machine, you will need to explicitly add users later as demonstrated below.

 Now we can start the Velociraptor frontend: